 Through the film and the affect of what we can see and hear, the voices of the unrecorded who have something to say now, may be heard.
 From out of the dark, under the ground, just out of sight, they can join in our conversations about how we are still hated vilified mocked and excluded.
 There is much to talk about.
-This new work is about class as we feel it now: class experienced and manifest in our bodies: bodies ecstatic with desire and bodies hurt from overwork.
+This new work uses speculation, queering and art practice to think about class as we feel it now: class experienced and manifest in our bodies: ecstatic desiring bodies and bodies hurt from overwork.

 Today ‘working class woman’ means Shameless, TOWIE or Benefits Street… the underserving, idle poor are always with us and could easily get off the dole and get a robot job: ‘You don’t get reported or written up by managers.
 You get written up by an algorithm…’ (19)

 The plan is to allow strategies for conversational exchange to emerge from collaboration during the making of the work itself and for any given setting, to facilitate access from communities of working class women and nonbinary people and to remain open to new exchanges.